 umbrella booth at the beach offered us a 20% discount on our next excursion and told us to make sure we always booked directly with the company for the best rates.

-5. Timeshare presentations.
 You’ll see these timeshare booths everywhere: By the beach, all around Front Street, and everywhere in between.
 Except, they’re primarily marketed as discount activities booths.
-They’ll offer you up to 80% off on pretty much any activity you can imagine, in exchange for attending a time share presentation.
+They’ll offer you up to 80% off on pretty much any activity you can imagine, in exchange for attending a timeshare presentation.
 I believe these presentations are between 2-6 hours long.
 I chatted up one of these booths on Front Street out of curiosity.
-I was on a working trip, so whatever free moment I had, I wasn’t planning on spending in a conference room or being given the grand tour of a condo I had no interest in purchasing.
+This was a working trip, so whatever free moment I had, I wasn’t planning on spending in a conference room or being given the grand tour of a condo I had no interest in purchasing.

 Do you have any tips for saving money on activities in Maui or elsewhere in Hawaii?